-Prerequisite: CSC 120.
 Co-requisite: EDU 316.
 The purpose of this course is to develop the knowledge and skills needed to understand the role that various forms of electronic and digital technology can have in the teaching/learning process and how effective teachers engage these processes in the classroom.
+Meets Computer Skill course requirement.